Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

-By focusing not just on customer personas but also on what stage a user is in, you can target your marketing campaigns more finely and hone the message to hit exact pain points.
-This is the essence of lifecycle marketing: communicate at every stage with relevant offers or support, and make them actively use your app.
+By focusing not just on customer personas but also on what stage a user is in, you can target your marketing campaigns and hone your message to hit exact pain points.
+This is the essence of lifecycle marketing: communicate at every stage with relevant offers or support, and encourage customers to actively use your app.

 But first, let’s define those stages.